rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

         SECOND_KEY: VALUE2
 ```
 {{% /tab %}}

 {{% /tabs %}}

 ### Configuring Pipeline Secrets

-You can use Kubernetes secrets from the project in your pipeline steps.
+If you need to use security-sensitive information in your pipeline scripts (like a password), you can pass them in using [secrets]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/secrets/).

+>**Prerequisite:** Create a secret for your project for use in pipelines.

 >**Note:** Secret injection is disabled on pull request events.

 {{% tabs %}}
 {{% tab "By UI" %}}
-1. Go to the project page.

-2. Under Resources menu, click Secrets.

-3. Add a secret available to all namespaces in this project.

-4. Go to `Edit Config` view of the pipeline, create or edit a Run Script step.
+1. From the context menu, open the project for which you've configured a pipeline.
+Then select the **Pipelines** tab.

+1. From the pipeline in which you want to use environment variables, select **Ellipsis (...) > Edit Config**.

+1. Click the  **Edit** icon for the step in which you want to use environment variables.

-5. Click Show advanced options.
+1. Click **Show advanced options**.

-6. Click Add From Secret.

-7. Choose the secret created above and choose the key.
-You can optionally input an alias.

-8. Now the secret is injected as environment variables for this step.
+1. Click **Add From Secret**.
+Select the secret file that you want to use.
+Then choose a key.
+Optionally, you can enter an alias for the key.

+1. Click **Save**.

 {{% /tab %}}
 {{% tab "By YAML" %}}
 ```yaml